FeifeiXiaoUSC/LDcnv/README.md

 # LDcnv
-Correlation-based copy number variation detection by SNP array data
+A correlation integrated copy number variation detection R package with SNP array data

 ## Author
 Xizhi Luo, Fei Qin, Guoshuai Cai, Feifei Xiao

 ## Description
 The detection of copy number variants (CNVs) is identifying mean shift in genetic intensities to locate chromosomal breakpoints.
 Many segmentation algorithms have been developed with a strong assumption of independent observations in the genetic loci, and they assume each locus has an equal chance to be a breakpoint (i.e., boundary of CNVs).
 However, this assumption is violated in the genetics perspective due to the existence of correlation among genomic positions such as linkage disequilibrium (LD).
-To generate more accurate CNVs, we therefore proposed a novel algorithm, LDcnv, that models the CNV data with its biological characteristics relating to genetic correlation (i.e., LD).
+To generate more accurate CNVs, we therefore proposed a novel algorithm, LDcnv, that models the CNV data with its biological characteristics relating to genetic correlation (i.e., genetic correlation across genome).

 ## Installation
 Install dependent packages "modSaRa" and "modSaRa2"